-What are your favourite trends for AW19?
+What are your favourite trends for the season?

 I try not to follow trends and tend to stick to my own signature.
-I’m looking forward to continuing rainbow shades into Fall and sequin polka dots.
+I’m looking forward to continuing rainbow shades and sequin polka dots.
 Colour and sequins all year round are a must for me!

 How big is the team behind Olivia Rubin?